jaianthv/Unwrapping-tomography-images/README.md

 returns *coordinates of a starting point*

 11. `findpoint(img, cx,cy)` <br>
-img = image
+img = image <br>
-cx, cy = coorinates of the center of mass of the sample, type = int. returns *x_coordinate, y_coordinate*
+cx, cy = coorinates of the center of mass of the sample, type = int.<br>
+From the center of the image, this functions draws a line horizontally to the left.
+The point where it overlaps with reference line from the object is considered as the starting point. <br>
+returns *x_coordinate, y_coordinate*

 12. `get_start_end_open_end(img)`<br>